ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 This idea is spectacularly confirmed by mid 90's measurements of total p-p and p-pbar cross sections, and in a better political climate, this would have won some boostrap theorists a Nobel prize.
 Instead, it is never mentioned.

 The pomeron in string theory becomes the closed string, which includes the graviton, which couples universally to stress energy.
-The relation between the closed string .d the QCD pomeron is the subject of active research, associated with the names of Lipatov, Polchinski, Tan, and collaborators.
+The relation between the closed string and the QCD pomeron is the subject of active research, associated with the names of Lipatov, Polchinski, Tan, and collaborators.

 Regge scattering also predicts near beam scattering amplitudes from the sum of the appropriate trajectory function you can exchange.
 These predictions have been known to roughly work since the late 1960s.